Eleanor Jarman

-Eleanor Jarman (born Ella Berendt, April 22, 1901 – date of death unknown) was an American fugitive and convicted robber who was imprisoned and escaped from custody in 1940.
-Jarman was never apprehended, and her ultimate whereabouts remain unknown.
+Eleanor Jarman (born Ella Berendt, April 22, 1901 – date of death unknown) was an American fugitive who was imprisoned and escaped from custody in 1940.
+Jarman was never apprehended, and (without an exhumation) her ultimate whereabouts remain unknown.

 Early life and crime career

-Jarman was the youngest of eight children born to Julius and Amelia Berendt, in Sioux City, Iowa.
-She married and had two children with a man called Leroy Jarman.
-When he abandoned the family, she moved to Chicago, Illinois, and worked in odd jobs until she met George Dale.
-Dale supported her, although she later claimed that she did not know Dale did it by robbery.
+Jarman was one of 12 children (3 died young) born to Julius and Amelia Berendt, in 1901, in Sioux City, Iowa.
+She married Michael Roy Jarman, and they had two children, LeRoy and LaVerne.
+The family moved to Chicago, Illinois, where Michael Roy abandoned the family and Eleanor worked primarily as a waitress until she met George Dale.
+Dale supported her and the children by robbing small shops in Chicago's West Side.
+In the spring and summer of 1933, Eleanor became an accomplice.

-On August 4, 1933, Dale, Jarman and Leo Minneci tried to rob a clothing store in Chicago's far West Side.
-In a struggle with the shop owner, Gustav Hoeh, Jarman clawed at him, but then Dale shot him.
+On August 4, 1933, Dale, Jarman, and the get-away-car driver Leo Minneci tried to rob a clothing store.
+But, in a struggle, Dale shot and killed the shop owner, Gustav Hoeh.

 When the robbers drove away, several witnesses noted the license plate.
-That led police to Minneci, who blamed the other two, who were soon arrested.
-Dale blamed Minneci for the robbery.
-Jarman said that she did not know which one did it.
-She claimed she was in the back room looking for clothes.
+That led police to Minneci, who was the first to be arrested.
+He blamed Dale and Jarman for the robbery.
+Jarman claimed she was in the back room looking at clothes.

-However, witnesses described how Jarman and Dale had entered the store and claimed she had threatened the clerk.
-Press made her a major player in all of Dale's crimes, dubbed her "the Blond Tigress" and compared her to Bonnie Parker (of Bonnie and Clyde).
+Witnesses gave contradictory statements as to how many shots were fired and what role Jarman had played in the crime.
+The press (primarily to sell newspapers) exaggerated Jarman's involvement and dubbed her "the Blonde Tigress."
+She was compared to her contemporary Bonnie Parker (of Bonnie and Clyde).

-Jarman was not tried for robberies but for complicity in Hoeh's murder.
-Her defense attorney was A. Jefferson Schultze.
-The prosecuting attorney, Wilbur Crowley, called for the death penalty.
+In a trial that lasted less than a week, Jarman was convicted as an accomplice in the murder, even though it had become clear that Dale had pulled the trigger.
+The prosecuting attorney, Wilbur Crowley, called for the death penalty for all three – Dale, Jarman, and Minneci.

-George Dale was sentenced to die in the electric chair.
+George Dale, however, was the only one sentenced to the electric chair.
 As his last wish, he wrote a love letter to Jarman.

-Minneci and Jarman were sentenced to jail—Jarman for 199 years, one of the longest criminal sentences ever imposed at the time.
-Her children were sent to live with her older sister and her husband, Hattie and Joe Stocker, in Sioux City, Iowa.
+Jarman and Minneci each were sentenced to prison for 199 years, one of the longest criminal sentences ever imposed at the time.
+Jarman's children were sent to live with her older sister and her husband, Hattie and Joe Stocker, in Sioux City, Iowa.

 After imprisonment

-A model prisoner
+A model prisoner and escape

 For the next seven years, Jarman was a model prisoner at the Dwight Correctional Center (Illinois).
 In 1940, according to her family, she heard that her son was about to run away from home and, concerned about her children, escaped the prison on August 8, 1940, with another inmate, Mary Foster.
+At the time of the escape, Jarman was 39 years old.
 She apparently went to Sioux City, Iowa, confirmed that her children were all right and then went underground.